 While good design is something most people don’t notice, it is easy to notice bad design.
 Interior designer Phoebe Oldrey compared bad design to a pebble in a shoe.
 You don’t think about how awesome your shoes are until you start to experience something negative like a pebble.
 Likewise, when you hit your head on a low-hanging lamp or bump into an oddly-placed sofa, you’ve quite literally walked into an example of bad design

-If a space is cluttered with too much furniture or decor, it can be a catalyst for unwarranted anxiety.
+If a space is cluttered with too much furniture or decor, it can be a catalyst for unwarranted anxiety, prompting many to seek out home cleaning tips.
 There have even been studies proving that poor, cluttered design in hospitals can adversely affect the health of patients, increasing blood pressure and lowering the healing rate for wounds.

 What design scheme makes the most sense for the purposes of a room?
 If it’s an office, does this room have good WiFi connectivity?
 If it’s a living room, are there an ample number of places to sit down when guests come in?
 Thinking about the function of a room can help you better design the space for convenience and comfort, thus improving your mood.